Skip to content

 Important

-To instruct RapiseLauncher to rerun a failed test case use Max rerun attempts test set custom property.
-If a test case keeps failing it will be additionally executed specified number of times (by default it is zero).
-To stop rerunning tests if many of them finally failed use Do not rerun if N tests failed property.
-By default this property is zero and it means rerun all the tests in a test set if Max rerun attempts is set.
+To instruct RapiseLauncher to rerun a failed test case, use the Max rerun attempts test set custom property.
+If a test case continues to fail, it will be executed an additional specified number of times (by default, this is zero).
+To prevent rerunning tests if many of them eventually fail, use the Do not rerun if N tests failed property.
+By default, this property is zero, meaning that all tests in a test set will be rerun if Max rerun attempts is set.

 Rerun Settings

 Test runs that correspond to reruns are decorated with icons.
-Number in a circle designates rerun attempt.
+The number in a circle designates the rerun attempt.

 Reruns